MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 This is achieved by the game developer by looping over every path part, and checking whether a directory/file with the exact same name is present in the path part.

+# Configuration values are static values

+As configuration files are also just C code, they could automatically support equations like `.health = 2 * 3` or `.health = get_defaylt_healyh()`.

+Most languages would embrace this, but grug's compiler has specific logic in place that checks that only literal values like `42` or `"foo.png"` are used.
+This keeps configurations simple and resilient against game updates.

 # Everything stays in a single grug file

-This is incredibly valuable, as it makes it much easier to help modders who have bugs in their scripts, as the single file is all that needs to be sent.
+This is incredibly valuable, as it makes it much easier to help modders who have bugs in their configuration or scripts, as the single file is all that needs to be sent.

-Contrast this with Lua, where modders use `require()` and `dofile()` to load arbitrary files in a recursive fashion, where the entire mod often needs to be sent to someone who wants to help.
+Contrast this with Lua, where modders use `require()` and `dofile()` to load arbitrary Lua files in a recursive manner, where the entire mod zip often needs to be sent in order for someone to be able to help.

 If a modder doesn't want one of their grug files to be loaded, they have to put it in a special `ignored` directory.